Heat Exchanger Bundles

 Approach

-E2G evaluated the POF and consequence of failure (COF) to determine the overall financial risk.
-The POF of bundle RBI is calculated by comparing similar service bundles to determine a characteristic HE bundle’s life.
-The COF of bundle RBI considered the costs the facility would incur if any HE bundles failed.
-The COF calculation considered production and environmental impacts and bundle replacement costs.
-E2G used the bundle’s inspection history to predict POF, COF, and to determine the risk at various times in the future.
+Equity evaluated the POF and consequence of failure (COF) to determine the overall financial risk.
+The POF of bundle RBI is calculated by comparing similar service bundles to determine a characteristic heat exchanger bundle’s life.
+The COF of bundle RBI considered the costs the facility would incur if any heat exchanger bundles failed.
+The COF calculation considered production and environmental impacts as well as bundle replacement costs.
+Equity used the bundle’s inspection history to predict POF and COF, and to determine the risk at various times in the future.

 Matching criteria included: